sensu/sensu-go-graphite-handler/README.md

-  -h, --help            help for sensu-graphite-handler -H, --host string     the hostname or address of the graphite server (default "localhost") -p, --port int        the port number to which to connect on the graphite server (default 2003) -P, --prefix string   the prefix to use in graphite for these metrics (default "sensu")
+  -h, --help            help for sensu-graphite-handler -H, --host string     the hostname or address of the graphite server (default "localhost") -p, --port int        the port number to which to connect on the graphite server (default 2003) -n, --no-prefix       do not include *any* prefixes, use the bare metrics.point.name -P, --prefix string   the prefix to use in graphite for these metrics (default "sensu")
 ```